Carnation Creek Watershed Experiment

 Hydrologic recovery models are developed and continually validated on the basis of these field data.

-Annual ground-based surveys have been conducted in eight representative study sections (60–120 metres long) distributed in both clearcut and riparian-buffered stream areas.
+Annual ground-based surveys have been conducted in eight representative study sections (60 to 120 metres long) distributed in both clearcut and riparian-buffered stream areas.
 Cross-sectional and longitudinal profiles are obtained to describe the geomorphic characteristics of each study section.

 All pieces of large woody debris (LWD) are mapped and identified with numbered, metal tags to follow changes in distribution and abundance.
 Textural distributions of surface sediments are described visually with grid samplers and mapped.